emailverifyapicom/docs-rtapi/docs/frequently-asked-questions.rst

 This method of determining email address validity works in >99% cases.
 However, nothing is guaranteed.
 In a small number of cases it is possible for a mail server to report one thing on email verification and do something different on trying to deliver an email to the email address verified.

-At the time of verification the mail server would have reported Yes/No, however this may have been due to an error on within the target mail server and the opposite may have been true.
+At the time of verification the mail server would have reported Yes/No, however this may have been due to an error within the target mail server and the opposite may have been true.
 This is rare, but it can happen.
-If this was a temporary error within the target mail server, please note that this result may be remembered by the API for a few hours.
+If this was a temporary error within the target mail server, please note that this result may be remembered by our system for a few hours.

 For another example, say we take an email address of "this.seems.to.verify@hotmail.com" to send to.
 We are sending from a fictitious email address "my.sending.account@gmail.com".